 Think About Taxes and Legalities

 Making sure that you go about creating and running your small business completely legally is extremely important.
 If you don’t make take into account how you’ll file your taxes or pass inspections required in your field, you’re going to run into trouble eventually.
 Even if it seems like you’re getting along fine without properly filing taxes, the IRS can audit you up to three years after you file, and they can collect any back taxes for ten years.
 Make sure that you hire an accountant if taxes seem like a foreign language to you, and check out the legalities of running your kind of business in your specific county, state, and country.
+Be sure to learn how to pay an employee in a small business.

 What Will Happen If It Fails?